-Unfortunately, we all know about the dreaded Zoom fatigue.
+There's great opportunity here, then: So many social audio apps, videoconferencing software, and virtual events platforms have been developed in the past year... and unfortunately, we all know about the dreaded Zoom fatigue.
 What if you didn’t have the awkward “No, you go… No, you…” interactions when accidentally talking over one another, and instead mobile apps had spatial audio that sounded crystal clear?
-It would much more closely mimic real life conversations.

-This is where integrating High Fidelity’s real-time Spatial Audio API software comes in — it’s a no brainer to stay on top of development trends.
+This is where integrating High Fidelity’s real-time Local Spatializer comes in — it’s a no brainer to stay on top of development trends.

 Get Started with High Fidelity’s Spatial Audio in Your Mobile App